cdhogan/DFT-basics/2_Graphene/8_graphite_XC/README.md

    Exchange-correlation=  SLA  PZ   NOGX NOGC
                           (   1   1   0   0   0   0   0)
    ```
-Thus, we have Slater exch + PZ correlation; and Slater exch + PW correlation; respectively, with no GGA or meta-GGA terms.
+Thus, we have Slater exch + PW correlation; and Slater exch + PZ correlation; respectively, with no GGA or meta-GGA terms.
-Referring to the full table in funct.f90 we can understand the two files use Perder-Zunger (PZ) and Perdew-Wang (PW) type LDA functionals (clearly, the two kinds differ only in the parameterization of the correlation).
+Referring to the full table in funct.f90 we can understand the two files use Perdew-Wang (PW) and Perder-Zunger (PZ) type LDA functionals (the two kinds differ only in the parameterization of the correlation).

 Run vc-relax calculations for each XC choice and tabulate the a and c lattice parameters.
    ```